lamlamnt/MARL_CTP/README.md

 **Current progress status: (Nov 4th)**
 <br>-I trained a DQN policy on a 5-node graph.
 The learned policy seems reasonable.
 I have not done any hyperparameter tuning or trained on other graphs/using different seeds and number of nodes.

-**Instructions on setting up**
+**Instructions for setting up**
 <br>1.
-Get JAXMARL.
-Use JAXMARL's Dockerfile to set up a Docker container.
+Get JaxMARL.
+Use JaxMARL's Dockerfile to set up a Docker container.
 <br>2. pip install -r requirements.txt (using MARL_CTP's requirements.txt)